yevgenykuz/service-discovery-demo-parent/README.rst

     minikube service propagator-example
     minikube service rest-entry-point-example

-Minikube - refresh internal routes of there is not access:
+Minikube - refresh internal routes of there is no access:

 .. code-block:: bash

     minikube tunnel --cleanup

-Minikube - allow access using the clusterIP (not to be used in production):
+Minikube (optional) - allow access using the clusterIP (not to be used in production):

 .. code-block:: bash